-I am a graduate of the RCA/V&A MA History of Design programme, where I studied on the ‘Asian Strand’ under Dr. Christine Guth as the 2013-2015 Friends of the V&A Scholar.
+I am a graduate of the RCA/V&A MA History of Design programme, where I studied under Dr. Christine Guth as the 2013-2015 Friends of the V&A Scholar.
 My thesis, “Design Museums in Contemporary China: Localising Global Models”, was awarded a Distinction.
 I completed my undergraduate degree at Goldsmiths, University of London.

 Before relocating to South Korea in 2019 to take up the position of Research Fellow at Asia Culture Center, I was part of the Design, Architecture & Digital Department of the Victoria and Albert Museum.
 I was also a Trustee and Communications Officer for the UK Design History Society (DHS).

-Currently: I am a doctoral researcher based between the University of Brighton and V&A; Research Officer for University of Brighton’s Design Archives; half of the studio Geofictions with media artist Yaloo; and a Governing Board Member of China Residencies.
+Currently: I am a doctoral researcher based between the University of Brighton and V&A; Research Officer for University of Brighton’s Design Archives; a university lecturer; half of the studio Geofictions with media artist Yaloo; and a Governing Board Member of China Residencies.